-LABEL DESCRIPTION Secondary DNS Server Enter the second DNS server address assigned by the ISP.
-Enable e-mail Notification Select this to enable the email notification function.
-The Zyxel Device will email you a notification when the cellular connection is up.
-Mail Account Select an email address you have configured in Maintenance > E-mail Notification .
+LABEL DESCRIPTION Mail Account Select an email address you have configured in Maintenance > Email Notification .
 The Zyxel Device uses the corresponding mail server to send notifications.
-You must have configured a mail server already in the Maintenance > E-mail Notification screen.
-Cellular Backup e-mail Title Type a title that you want to be in the subject line of the email notifications that the Zyxel Device sends.
-Send Notification to E- mail Notifications are sent to the email address specified in this field.
-If this field is left blank, notifications cannot be sent through email.
-Click this 🗡 to show the advanced cellular backup settings.
+You must have configured a mail server already in the Maintenance > Email Notification screen.
+Cellular backup Email Title Type a title that you want to be in the subject line of the email notifications that the Zyxel Device sends.
+Send Notification to Email Notifications are sent to the email address specified in this field.
+If this field is left blank, notifications cannot be sent via email.
+Click this 🟏 to show the advanced cellular backup settings.
 Budget Setup Enable Budget Control Click this switch to set a monthly limit for the user account of the installed cellular card.
 When the switch goes to the right , the function is enabled.
 Otherwise, it is not.
 You can set a limit on the total traffic and/or call time.
 The Zyxel Device takes the actions you specified when a limit is exceeded during the month.
 Time Budget Select this and specify the amount of time (in hours) that the cellular connection can be used within one month.
 If you change the value after you configure and enable budget control, the Zyxel Device resets the statistics.
-Data Budget Select this and specify how much downstream and/or upstream data (in Mega by transmitted through the cellular connection within one month.
+Data Budget (Mbytes) Select this and specify how much downstream and/or upstream data (in Mega bytes) can be transmitted via the cellular connection within one month.
 Select Download/Upload to set a limit on the total traffic in both directions.
 Select Download to set a limit on the downstream traffic (from the ISP to the Zyxel Device).
 Select Upload to set a limit on the upstream traffic (from the Zyxel Device to the ISP).
 If you change the value after you configure and enable budget control, the Zyxel Device resets the statistics.
-Data Budget (kPackets) Select this and specify how much downstream and/or upstream data (in k Packets) can be transmitted through the cellular connection within one month.
+Data Budget (kPackets) Select this and specify how much downstream and/or upstream data (in k Packets) can be transmitted via the cellular connection within one month.
 Select Download/Upload to set a limit on the total traffic in both directions.
 Select Download to set a limit on the downstream traffic (from the ISP to the Zyxel Device).
 Select Upload to set a limit on the upstream traffic (from the Zyxel Device to the ISP).
 If you change the value after you configure and enable budget control, the Zyxel Device resets the statistics.
 Reset all budget counters on Select the date on which the Zyxel Device resets the budget every month.
 Select last if you want the Zyxel Device to reset the budget on the last day of the month.
 Select specific and enter the number of the date you want the Zyxel Device to reset the budget.
 Reset time and data budget counters Click this button to reset the time and data budgets immediately.
 The count starts over with the cellular connection's full configured monthly time and data budgets.
 This does not affect the normal monthly budget restart; so if you configured the time and data budget counters to reset on the second day of the month and you use this button on the first, the time and data budget counters will still reset on the second.
 Actions before over budget Specify the actions the Zyxel Device takes before the time or data limit exceeds.

-Table 39 Network Setting > Broadband > Cellular Backup (continued)
+Table 37 Network Setting > Broadband > Cellular Backup (continued)